BinaryBeast/BinaryBeast_API_PHP/README.md

 **Note:** This will not affect users currently supplying an api\_key to the [BinaryBeast](BinaryBeast.php), constructor still accepts an api_key value

+### Backwards Compatability

+Thanks to [BBLegacy.php](lib/BBLegacy.php), your code will NOT break if you upgrade to the latest library version

 ### Response Caching

 In order to cut down on the number of API calls your application needs to make, this library provides integrated response caching through the [BBCache](lib/BBCache.php) class